Saturday by Ian McEwan

 Black Swan by N. N. Taleb

 A wonderful reading experience!
 The book deals with randomness and human perception of it.
 One can find many good discussions on broad range of topics(yet related to central theme of the book) like human bias, career advice, philosophy, baloney, Gaussian curve.
-The most important effect of this book is that it tries to make the reader aware of one’s own limitations(anti-library,narrative fallacy,ludic fallacy,epistemic arrogance, Popper’s disproving, effect of the unseen, GIF, Locke’s madman, END and NED, mediocristan vs extremistan ) and teaches to accept the key role of uncertainty(Black swans) and if possible try to take advantage of it(barbell strategy, Appelles the painter,stochastic tinkering, practitioner, empiricist).
+The most important effect of this book is that it tries to make the reader aware of one’s own limitations(anti-library,narrative fallacy,ludic fallacy,epistemic arrogance, Popper’s disproving, effect of the unseen, GIF, Locke’s madman, END(Evidence of No Disease) and NED(No Evidence of Disease), mediocristan vs extremistan ) and teaches to accept the key role of uncertainty(Black swans) and if possible try to take advantage of it(barbell strategy, Appelles the painter,stochastic tinkering, practitioner, empiricist).

 Many words marked in bold are the things that will hit you hard when you read the book.